The signs that an employee might be struggling with their mental health at work and how best to respond

 While this is often the case, it’s important to be aware of the common signs and symptoms that indicate an employee might be suffering from a longer term or more serious mental health condition.

 If you find yourself experiencing some of the mental health symptoms listed below on a regular basis at work, you may want to reach out for support with your mental health.
-Similarly, if you notice that someone on your team is showing any of these signs, it's crucial that you reach out to them to check in.
+Similarly, if you notice that someone on your team is showing any signs of mental health issues listed below, it's crucial you reach out to them and check in.

-• Feelings of hopelessness, helplessness, worthlessness, or overwhelming guilt
+- Feelings of hopelessness, helplessness, worthlessness, or overwhelming guilt can all indicate an underlying mental health issue

-• Increased absences or coming late and leaving early can be signs of stress
+- Increased absences or coming late and leaving early can be signs of work-related stress

 Mental health symptoms come in many different forms, and can lead to long-term conditions if left unaddressed.
 If you're looking for more information on mental health symptoms either for yourself or to support an employee, be sure to check out this NHS guide.